AndonLabs/turtlebot4_setup_pi5/README.md

 Once complete, reboot with `sudo reboot`.
 Then, run `turtlebot4-setup` to configure the robot with the setup tool.

+> [!NOTE]
+> If using Cyclone you might need to edit /etc/turtlebot4/cyclonedds_rpi.xml
+> and comment in line 10 to allow the Pi to read from the Create3 through the
+> usb0 interface

 ## Attribution
 This project is a fork of [TurtleBot 4 Setup](https://github.com/turtlebot/turtlebot4_setup) by Clearpath Robotics, Inc., licensed under Apache-2.0.